dailybruin/the-stack/_posts/2016-10-31-gym-traffic.md

 ## Go in-depth

-The line chart below allows for more detailed look at how gym traffic varies over.
+The line chart below allows you to explore and compare gym traffic at a more detailed level.

 <br>